 What Not to Do as a Streamer (No BS Guide)

 Quick answer: Most streamer mistakes aren’t about talent — they’re about behavior, consistency, and basic respect.
-Don’t self-promote in other people’s communities, don’t blame your audience for not showing up, and don’t sabotage your own stream with avoidable tech chaos.
+Don’t self-promote in other people’s communities, don’t blame your audience for not showing up, and don’t sabotage your own stream with avoidable tech chaos — the same kind of “effort without signal” problem Big Streamers Are Lying and Monetizing Beyond Subs & Ads talk about from different angles.

 Some of these are obvious.
 Some are painful.
 All of them happen every day.